There’s an old adage that says you should not throw good money after bad. Does that apply to people as well?

 We have to recognise that society’s generosity isn’t entirely philanthropic.
 We shouldn’t be fooled.
 There is an ulterior motive.
 It is society’s need for self-preservation that requires it to spend resources on the weaker, less productive members of society.
 It is acting entirely out of self-interest.

 Instead, society has developed an alternative, more inclusive strategy.
 It seeks to placate the weaker members of society by buying them off.
-In other words, it pays them so that they behave themselves.
+In other words, it pays them to behave themselves.

 Without the support that society gives, these discontented, needy people, struggling to survive, could threaten and undermine society.
 Most notably, by turning to crime.
 In so doing, they would continually chip away at the foundations of society; a disruptive influence, a blight on its existence.
 Challenging, troublesome, resistant – they would be like an incurable cancer that has to be kept in check, something that cannot be allowed to spread or grow.

-But by giving society’s needy the sense that they benefit from society, that they are a part of society, that without society they might lose out, it gives them a stake in the societal organisation which means that they are less likely to cause any trouble.
+But by giving society’s needy the sense that they benefit from society, that they are part of society, and that, without society, they might lose out, it gives them a stake in the societal organisation, which means they are less likely to cause trouble.

 And yet, from society’s point of view, a fine balance has to be struck.

-If society gives too much away then too many of its population will be tempted to take advantage of such generosity and society will struggle to deliver on all its functional responsibilities.
+If society gives too much away, too many of its population will be tempted to take advantage of that generosity, and society will struggle to fulfil all its functional responsibilities.
 Why would people want to work if they can have a good life on benefits?

-Furthermore, those who do thrive in society, those who do pay their taxes to maintain society, will begin to take exception to the financial demands made of them.
-They will become resentful not only of the fact that they are constantly having to give up more of their income but will also become resentful of those lazy, non-contributing beneficiaries that are in receipt of such largesse.
+Furthermore, those who do thrive in society and do pay their taxes to maintain it will begin to take exception to the financial demands made on them.
+They will become resentful not only of the fact that they are constantly having to give up more of their income, but will also become resentful of those lazy, non-contributing beneficiaries who are in receipt of such largesse.

-However, on the contrary, if society is not generous enough then that too may cause problems.
+However, if society is not generous enough, that too may cause problems.
 Society may begin to feel the rumblings of discontent as those in need become more agitated.
 There is a chance that such disquiet can lead to societal breakdown – protests, strikes, crime, riots.

-The problem with society pursing this supportive strategy is that it generates a bottomless pit of demand:
+The problem with society pursuing this supportive strategy is that it generates a bottomless pit of demand:

-• The growth of society means that the numbers receiving support will also rise.
+- The growth of society means that the number of people receiving support will also rise.

-• What is offered will never be enough.
-There will always be a demand for increased amounts of support.
+- What is offered will never be enough.
+There will always be a demand for greater support.

 Society has to tread a fine line as to what it can get away with.
-Too much and it threatens society’s ability to function; too little and it threatens society with unrest and instability.
+Too much threatens society’s ability to function; too little threatens it with unrest and instability.
 The trick is to give enough away to quell rebellious discontent but not so much as to undermine society’s ability to operate.

 In seeking to preserve harmony and order, besides buying off its nuisance population, society has one other tool in its armoury.
-If it is able to increase its population’s commitment and interest in society then this will improve society’s stability and function.
-The key to doing this is in the provision of employment and housing.
-Other than consideration for their family, these are the two primary stakes that individuals will have in society.
+If it can increase its population’s commitment and interest in society, this will improve society’s stability and functioning.
+The key to doing this lies in providing employment and housing.
+Aside from consideration for their family, these are the two primary stakes individuals have in society.

 People will think twice before they risk losing them.

-And there’s the great conundrum… we want people in contributory employment and good housing in order to give them a greater stake in society and yet by paying them benefits we deter them from achieving this.
+And there’s the great conundrum… we want people in contributory employment and good housing to give them a greater stake in society, and yet by paying them benefits, we deter them from achieving it.
 We are effectively telling them that they don’t have to work.

 There is no incentive for them to become more engaged with society.